 For many years, Apple made it easy to run Windows on your Mac.
 Apple’s Boot Camp allowed you to start up your Intel-based Mac in either macOS or Windows, and this dual-boot capability was great for people who needed to use both operating systems.

-But for those who want to move forward with Apple silicon, there’s another option: virtualization.
-Of the two popular apps that have been used for years to run Windows and other operating systems on a Mac, namely VMware Fusion and Parallels Desktop, only the latter has been updated to run on an M1, M2, or M3-based Mac.
-Parallels Desktop’s pricing can range anywhere from about $50 (for upgrades from a previous version) to $100 for the Pro Edition, unless you happen to buy it when it’s on sale.
+For those who want to move forward with Apple silicon, there’s another option: virtualization.
+Two popular apps that have been used for years to run Windows and other operating systems on a Mac: VMware Fusion and Parallels Desktop.
+Parallels Desktop’s pricing can range anywhere from about $50 (for upgrades from a previous version) to $100 for the Pro Edition, unless you happen to buy it when it’s on sale, and VMware Fusion is now available for free for macOS, for both its pro and workstation versions for non-commercial use.

 There’s another solution, which is QEMU: a free, open-source emulator that (at least in its standard package) is somewhat difficult to install and set up.
 You can bypass much of the initial setup complexity by using the UTM app, which allows you to run QEMU on your Mac with very little setup.
 UTM is not as feature-rich as Parallels Desktop, but UTM is free (more accurately, payment is optional).

-In this article, I’ll explain how you can run Windows for free on an Apple silicon-based Mac (i.e. any Mac with an M1, M1 Pro, M1 Max, M1 Ultra, M2, M2 Pro, M2 Max, M2 Ultra, M3, M3 Pro, or M3 Max chip).
+In this article, I’ll explain how you can run Windows for free on an Apple silicon-based Mac (i.e. any Mac with an M1, M1 Pro, M1 Max, M1 Ultra, M2, M2 Pro, M2 Max, M2 Ultra, M3, M3 Pro, or M3 Max, M4, M4 Pro, or M4 Max chip).
 To do so, we’ll use an app called UTM, along with a free, official version of Windows 11 Pro that works with Apple’s processors.

 UTM is an app that contains all the software of QEMU, but in a user-friendly GUI.
-There is no command-line configuration, and UTM looks a bit like Parallels Desktop.
+There is no command-line configuration, and UTM looks a bit like Parallels Desktop or VMware Fusion.
 It’s quite simple to install and set up Windows with UTM.

 You can download UTM for free on its website, or you can purchase it for $10 from the Mac App Store.
 There is no difference between the two versions, other than the fact that UTM gets updates via the Mac App Store app, and that purchasing the app helps fund the project’s development.
 The free version on the developer’s site doesn’t include a built-in update mechanism, so you’ll need to manually check for and download updates to UTM if you want to keep it up to date.